26 fun things to do while stuck indoors

 It’s super dull and one of those jobs you always put off, hence its position on the list.

-However, if there’s any time to get it done and dusted, it’s now.
+However, if there’s any time to get your paperwork done and dusted, it’s now.
 The quicker your bills and invoices are sorted, the quicker you can get back to the sofa and Netflix.

-Are you currently experiencing a Coronavirus lockdown?
-How are you keeping yourself busy at home?
+How do you keep yourself busy while stuck at home?
 Let me know in the comments below.

 Disclosure: This post may contain affiliate links, which means I may receive a commission if you click a link and purchase something that I’ve recommended.
 Thank you for your support.